mschwerhoff/pp20-terminology/terminology.md

 safety property
 :   Property of a system: "nothing bad ever happens".
 Can be violated in finite time.
 Exceptions, absence of deadlocks, and mutual exclusion are typical safety properties.
 Will be formally defined in Formal Methods using temporal logic.

+sequential execution time
+:   $T_1$.
+The time that is required to perform some work on a single processor.

+scalability
+:   In our context: By how much can a program be parallelized.
+What is the maximum speedup that can be achieved, given an infinite amount of processors.
+See "speedup".

 scheduler
 :   A management process, e.g. on the operating system level, that performs context switches.
 I.e. it interrupts/pauses/sends to sleep the currently running process (or thread), performs a context switch, and selects the next process (or thread) to run.
 Schedulers typically do not give guarantees when and how often they act, who gets selected next, etc.